RoghanBehm/totyp/README.md

 > The code language name is passed so that code blocks can be emitted
 > with proper syntax highlighting (e.g. ```python).

+## Example Output
+`latex_out.pdf` is the LaTeX-rendered PDF from compiling the .tex output of `noweave wordcount.nw`.

+`typst_out.pdf` is the Typst-rendered PDF from compiling the .typ output (out.typ) of this Typst backend.

+Comparison of the two highlights some of the remaining deficiencies in this program.

 ### TODO